dh-tech/awesome-digital-humanities/README.md

 * [CHCI](https://chcinetwork.org/) - Consortium of Humanities Centers and Institutes.
 Currently it has a membership of more than 250 organizations in the Americas, Europe, Africa, Asia, and Pacific Rim.
 Our members include humanities centers at small, medium, and large colleges and universities, community colleges, independent scholarly societies, research libraries, and other institutes of advanced study.

 * [ADHO](http://adho.org/) - The Alliance of Digital Humanities Organizations (ADHO) promotes and supports digital research and teaching across all arts and humanities disciplines, acting as a community-based advisory force, and supporting excellence in research, publication, collaboration and training.

+* [ACH](http://ach.org/) - Association for Computers and the Humanities (ACH) is a major professional society for the digital humanities.
+We support and disseminate research and cultivate a vibrant professional community through conferences, publications, and outreach activities.